Jim Lovell: Tributes

 A small crater on the far side of the Moon was named Lovell in his honor in 1970.
-Discovery World in Milwaukee was named The James Lovell Museum of Science, Economics and Technology.
-It was also once located on James Lovell St., also named for Lovell.
+Discovery World in Milwaukee was renamed The James Lovell Museum of Science, Economics and Technology.
+It was at the time located on James Lovell St., also named for Lovell.
 The Captain James A. Lovell Federal Health Care Center was completed in October 2010, merging the Naval Health Clinic Great Lakes and the North Chicago Veterans Affairs Medical Center.

+Tom Hanks paid him a tribute following his death, saying "There are people who dare, who dream, and who lead others to places we would not go on our own.
+Jim Lovell [...] was that kind of guy."
+Interim NASA administrator Sean Duffy attributed Lovell's "calm strength under pressure" as having helped the Apollo 13 crew return safely to Earth.